National Day for Truth and Reconciliation: Indian residential school system

 Dr. Peter Bryce reported to the Department of Indian Affairs in 1897 about the high student mortality rates at residential schools due to tuberculosis.
 Bryce's report was leaked to journalists, prompting calls for reform from across the country.
 Despite this public outcry, Bryce's recommendations were largely ignored.
-Duncan Campbell Scott, the deputy superintendent of Indian Affairs from 1913 to 1932, who supported the assimilation policy said in 1910, "it is readily acknowledged that Indian children lose their natural resistance to illness by habitating so closely in these schools and that they die at a much higher rate than in their villages.
-But this alone does not justify a change in the policy of this Department, which is being geared towards the final solution of our Indian Problem."
-In 1914 he added, "the system was open to criticism.
+Duncan Campbell Scott, the deputy superintendent of Indian Affairs from 1913 to 1932, who supported the assimilation policy, wrote in 1914, "the system was open to criticism.
 Insufficient care was exercised in the admission of children to the schools.
 The well-known predisposition of Indians to tuberculosis resulted in a very large percentage of deaths among the pupils."

 Many schools did not communicate the news of the deaths of students to the students' families, burying the children in unmarked graves; in one-third of recorded deaths, the names of the students who had died were not recorded.
 In some schools, sexual abuse was common and students were forced to work to help raise money for the school.
 Students were beaten for speaking their indigenous languages.

 By the 1950s, the government began to relax restrictions on the First Nations of Canada and began to work towards shutting the schools down.
 The government seized control of the residential schools from the churches in 1969 and, by the 1980s, only a few schools remained open, with the last school, Kivalliq Hall, located in Rankin Inlet, closing in 1996.